Americans confident in high court, but what about issues?

 That change comes after a just-concluded term in which retiring Justice Anthony Kennedy sided with conservative-leaning justices on rulings that blessed President Donald Trump’s ban on travel from several Muslim nations, placed new limits on public-employee unions and struck down a California law aimed at regulating anti-abortion crisis pregnancy centers, among others.

-Any of Trump’s four finalists to replace Kennedy will likely push the court to the right.
+Trump’s choice — a former Kennedy clerk, Brett Kavanaugh, who currently sits on the Court of Appeals for the D.C.
+Circuit — will almost certainly push the court to the right.
 More Americans believe the court is “too conservative” than say it’s “too liberal,” according to a Quinnipiac poll conducted after Kennedy announced his plans to step down.

 But 41 percent of Americans think the court’s ideological balance is about right.